amazon-archives/aws-record-generator-rails/README.md

   [--length-validations=field1:MIN-MAX...]                                              | Validations on the length of attributes in a model
-  [--table-name=name] | Sets the name of the table in DynamoDB, if different than the model name [--skip-table-config] | Doesn't generate a table config for the model
+  [--table-name=name] | Sets the name of the table in DynamoDB, if different than the model name [--skip-table-config] | Doesn't generate a table config for the model [--password-digest] | Adds a password field (note that you must have bcrypt has a dependency) that automatically hashes and manages the model password
+  [--scaffold] | Adds helpers methods that are used by the scaffolding

 The included rake task `aws_record:migrate` will run all of the migrations in `app/db/table_config`